capital-G/supercollider-wiki/Continuous-Integration---GitHub-Actions.md

 ## Storage and deployment of build artifacts

-Builds produce "artifacts", in our case zip files and Windows installers.
+Builds produce "artifacts", in our case dmg files, zip files and Windows installers.
 These are stored in 3 places:
 - GitHub Action's own storage (available for a limited time and only for authenticated GitHub users)
 - An AWS S3 instance
 - GitHub releases pages